Together we bring Calvin's story to life, using language and examples that express our university's master narrative, personality and more.

 Understanding our unique personality is critical to building attraction to who we are.
 Calvin’s personality is characterized by the following archetypes listed from most prominent to least:

 - Discoverer: Calvin is known as an intelligent and curious discoverer who constantly pursues God's truth and wisdom.

 - Innovator: As an innovator, Calvin is a thought leader with captivating gifts and talents imbued by the Creator.

 - Guide: Calvin serves as a dedicated guide, committed to caring for God's people and creation.

 - Challenger: Calvin is established as a challenger, honoring its historical roots and moving forward with a unique, Reformed Christian way of thinking.

 Based on community research, Calvin’s key themes have been condensed into five master storylines.
-Together, these storylines create a cohesive messaging platform—infused with Calvin College’s unique personality—to focus the master narrative.
+Together, these storylines create a cohesive messaging platform—infused with Calvin University’s unique personality—to focus the master narrative.

 General tone and style

-Intended to be used in conjunction with the mechanical conventions found in Calvin's editorial style guide, here are style and tone suggestions to help you align your writing with the college’s emerging brand.
+Intended to be used in conjunction with the mechanical conventions found in Calvin's editorial style guide, here are style and tone suggestions to help you align your writing with the university’s emerging brand.

 - Reader-focused: Ensure that Calvin is accessible for a broad audience, including those new to Calvin.
 Stay away from "insider" lingo, and explain the uniquely Calvin terms that are necessary to use.
 Write directly to the reader whenever possible.